- This event has passed.

 The opening hour of the conversation, which takes place from 12noon – 1pm New Zealand time, is being co-moderated by Alyn Ware (Aotearoa Lawyers for Peace, World Future Council), Liz Remmerswaal (World Beyond War NZ coordinator) and Vanda Proskova (Youth Fusion).
-Please click here to register or contact Alyn Ware or Dr Stephanie Pride.
+Please click here to register or contact Alyn Ware.
+See also the World Future Day 2021 New Zealand Press Release.
 Participants in the opening session are welcome to stay on for the next session, or join other sessions during the 24hour event.

 Stimulus questions for the opening session: